Project Accounting: A Complete Guide to Mastering Project Finances

 Some additional benefits of using project accounting software such as Productive are:

-• Improved decision-making: Finally, informed decision-making goes beyond your current projects.
-With Productive, you can use tentative bookings to create specific scenarios without impacting your employees’ capacity calculations.
-This helps you decide whether future projects will be profitable, or whether you’ll have enough capacity to deliver them within the projected timeframe.
-You can also use utilization forecasts to view underutilized or overutilized services over the upcoming time periods to guide your sales and hiring efforts.
+- Improved decision-making: Finally, informed decision-making goes beyond your current projects.
+With Productive, you can use tentative bookings to get ahead of your project planning, without impacting your employees’ capacity calculations.
+You can also use utilization forecasting to view underutilized or overutilized services over the upcoming time periods to guide your sales and hiring efforts.

 Learn more about monitoring key agency metrics with Productive: